Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Consider these deployment strategies:

 - Centralized TVM: A single TVM instance manages tokens for all workloads in your environment.
 This simplifies management but can create a single point of failure.
+If this central TVM goes down, no workloads can get new tokens, potentially disrupting operations.
+To mitigate this, you'd want to ensure high availability configurations or failover mechanisms are in place.

 "81% of breaches leverage weak or stolen passwords" - 2023 Verizon DBIR